stanley-gu/standardsCh/chapter.md

 continuum model can break down and in these cases one must revert to stochastic simulation.
 The disadvantage of a stochastic simulation is that all the analytical methods available for continuous models no longer apply.
-One should therefore only use stochastic simulation if it is absolutely necessary and not in cases where an ODE based model adequately describes the data.
+One should therefore only use stochastic simulation if it is necessary and not in cases where an ODE based model adequately describes the data.
 This problem highlights the need to develop a new set of mathematical approaches in order to understand the dynamics of stochastic systems.
 There are other approaches, which